 - Describe the process of the citric acid cycle (Krebs cycle) and identify its reactants and products

-Two carbon atoms come into the citric acid cycle from each acetyl group, representing four out of the six carbons of one glucose molecule.
-Two carbon dioxide molecules are released on each turn of the cycle; however, these do not necessarily contain the most recently added carbon atoms.
-The two acetyl carbon atoms will eventually be released on later turns of the cycle; thus, all six carbon atoms from the original glucose molecule are eventually incorporated into carbon dioxide.
-Each turn of the cycle forms three NADH molecules and one FADH2 molecule.
-These carriers will connect with the last portion of aerobic respiration to produce ATP molecules.
-One GTP or ATP is also made in each cycle.
-Several of the intermediate compounds in the citric acid cycle can be used in synthesizing non-essential amino acids; therefore, the cycle is amphibolic (both catabolic and anabolic).
+Two carbon atoms come into the citric acid cycle from each acetyl group.
+Two carbon dioxide molecules are released on each turn of the cycle; however, these do not contain the same carbon atoms contributed by the acetyl group on that turn of the pathway.
+The two acetyl-carbon atoms will eventually be released on later turns of the cycle; in this way, all six carbon atoms from the original glucose molecule will be eventually released as carbon dioxide.
+It takes two turns of the cycle to process the equivalent of one glucose molecule.
+Each turn of the cycle forms three high-energy NADH molecules and one high-energy FADH2 molecule.
+These high-energy carriers will connect with the last portion of aerobic respiration to produce ATP molecules.
+One ATP (or an equivalent) is also made in each cycle.
+Several of the intermediate compounds in the citric acid cycle can be used in synthesizing non-essential amino acids; therefore, the cycle is both anabolic and catabolic.

 In Summary: Citric Acid Cycle